Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Star Wars: The Empire Strikes Again

 A favorite instalment of the area saga for a lot of Star Wars followers, the darkish sequel to A New Hope sees Jedi Luke Skywalker take on Darth Vader’s insidious empire, with the assistance of associates Han Solo and Princess Leia – plus new mentor Yoda.
-We’d advocate a pleasant lengthy weekend binge of all of the Star Wars movies.
-Full checklist is under, simply scroll down.
+We’d suggest a pleasant lengthy weekend binge of all of the Star Wars movies.
+Full record is beneath, simply scroll down.
 TL

 Starring: Mark Hamill, Harrison Ford, Carrie Fisher, Billy Dee Williams, Anthony Daniels, David Prowse, Kenny Baker